msdundar/msdundar.github.io/content/posts/cyber-security-after-two-decades/index.md

 Compared to software engineering and infrastructure fields, cyber security (at least for "practitioners") stayed very stale.
 If I stopped coding and come back after a decade, I would probably be no different than an alien.
 But cyber security...
 It wasn't any different at all.
 Of course, I'm not saying the industry didn't progress.
-At the end of the day, I wouldn't be working in a cyber-security company if I wasn't believing in this industry.
-Also, I'm not that blind for not seeing multi-billion-dollar cyber-security giants such as Crowdstrike and Palo Alto, and all the money flowing into this industry.
+At the end of the day, I wouldn't be working in a cyber-security company if I didn't believe in this industry.
+According to my observations, the pace of development in the industry was just different for practitioners and enterprises.

-It's hard for me to explain, but the _practitioner_ section of the industry didn't have the same pace as the _enterprise_ section.

 Cheers.